Modernising Horley Community Centre

 We’re improving the environmental sustainability and reducing the environmental impact of the building through the following:

-- solar panels will be installed to generate renewable energy on site
+- installing solar panels to generate renewable energy on site

 - installing energy efficient toilets